 There are various factors that can bring about the development of gastroesophageal reflux disease.
 One of the most common reasons is an overactive immune response.
 Here, the immune system overreacts to certain bodily irritants in the esophagus.
 This happens when the immune system detects the presence of foreign bodies in the esophagus.
-Once detection is made, the immune system mistakes the foreign body as a possible cause of infection, thus prompting an attack.

 - Asthma: When a person suffers from persistent coughing in asthmatic attacks, the coughing can cause changes in pressure in the chest, triggering a reflux.
 On the other hand, some researchers are of the opinion that GERD causes asthma.
 In any case, what is important is that there is an established correlation between asthma and gastroesophageal reflux disease.

 - Taking drugs, especially non-steroidal anti-inflammatory drugs can also increase the risk or the symptoms of GERD in people who already have it.
-Common specimens of such drugs are aspirin, naproxen, and ibuprofen.

 What are the Signs and Symptoms?

 - The most common symptom is heartburn.
 This is due to the passage of acidic substances up the esophagus that causes pain in its transit.

 - A person with a severe case of GERD may experience dysphagia or difficulty in swallowing.
 This is due to the narrowing of the portion of the esophagus nearest the stomach.
 On the other hand, aside from difficulty in swallowing, a person may also experience pain when swallowing.
 This condition is known as odynophagia.

 - There is an excessive salivation.
 This happens as the body’s natural reaction to heartburn.
 Because heartburn is acidic and saliva is slightly basic, the body produces saliva during episodes of heartburn to counter the effect of heartburn.